-For a report to be accepted for investigation, the maltreatment must have occurred in a community setting.
+For a report to be accepted for assessment, the maltreatment must have occurred in a community setting.
 If the maltreatment occurs in a facility, APS does not have the authority to investigate and the report should be referred to the Ombudsman, SLED, local Law Enforcement or the SC Attorney General's Office to investigate.

-1.2.5 APS Pre-Screener
+1.2.5 Caregiver Criteria